openjdk/jdk/doc/hotspot-style.md

 ### thread_local

-Do not use `thread_local` ([n2659](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2008/n2659.htm));
+Avoid use of `thread_local` ([n2659](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2008/n2659.htm));
-instead, use the HotSpot macro `THREAD_LOCAL`.
-The initializer must be a constant expression.
+and instead, use the HotSpot macro `THREAD_LOCAL`, for which the initializer must be a constant expression.
+When `thread_local` must be used, use the Hotspot macro `APPROVED_CPP_THREAD_LOCAL` to indicate that the use has been given appropriate consideration.

 As was discussed in the review for [JDK-8230877](https://mail.openjdk.java.net/pipermail/hotspot-dev/2019-September/039487.html),